Nash — AI Seller Agent for Modern Storefronts

 git clone+ copy folders to~/.claude/skills/

-Each skill defines decision-tree-style tactics for its side of the negotiation.
-The merchant skill teaches floor-holding and concession ladders; the shopper skill teaches anchoring and walk-away discipline.
+Each skill defines decision-tree-style tactics for its side of the conversation.
+The seller skill teaches floor-holding and concession ladders; the shopper skill teaches anchoring and walk-away discipline.

 2. Atlas Premium Appliance — the reference storefront